jonallured/jonallured.com/source/posts/2011-08-08-keeping-a-live-website-in-sync-with-a-local-version-part-one.html.md

 ---
 favorite: false
 id: 4
-title: Keeping a Live Website in Sync with a Local Version, Part One
+title: Keeping a Live Website in Sync With a Local Version, Part One
 ---

 *This part covers a project I worked on to keep a live website in sync with a